garykupczak/FEDCheatSheet/README.md

 # Front-End Developer Cheat Sheet

+This is a quick-and-dirty guide to getting hired as a front-end developer in 2018.

+It covers:

+- Skill set
+  - The minimum skill set you need and how to get it
+  - Skill set nice-to-haves
+  - Things on the horizon you should be preparing for

+- Stuff you need
+  - Resume
+  - Portfolio site, GitHub, or both

+- Interviews
+  - Topics that come up frequently
+  - Things that will net you bonus points
+  - Dos and don'ts (I just wanted a third thing here)

 This guide covers topics that I’ve found come up in interviews fairly frequently.
 In-depth knowledge of every item on the following lists is not absolutely necessary, but you should be able to at least talk about them intelligently, should they come up.

 Note: Items marked with * are not usually necessary, but will score you bonus points